klliarop/DB/README.md

 This repository contains the deliverables for the Databases course assignment focusing on the design and implementation of a relational database for a hypothetical organization (inspired by the concept of the Illuminati).

+'Illuminati Central Database (Classified!) - Ever wondered how a highly discreet organization (hypothetically speaking) keeps its registrations, events, projects and meeting hubs in a row?
+This database aims to be the answer!
+It's designed to secretly manage different functionalities and user roles to always keep such organizations one step ahead!'

 ## 1st Deliverable: Complete Theoretical Implementation of a Relational Database

 This deliverable outlines the foundational theoretical aspects of the database design, encompassing: